 Almost all these islands in this part of the bay looks like unreal, like a classic Chinese painting.
 The many slender “pointy” islands in the Bay popping up to 100m out of the sea as individual towers, like in a classic fenglin landscape.

-No wonder 500 years ago, Nguyễn Trãi praised the beauty of Hạ Long Bay in his verse Lộ nhập Vân Đồn, in which he called it “rock wonder in the sky”.
+No wonder 500 years ago, Nguyễn Trãi praised the beauty of Hạ Long Bay in his verse Lộ nhập Vân Đồn.
+He called it the “rock wonder in the sky“.